enkidevs/curriculum/generative-ai/chatgpt/prompt-techniques/zero-shot-prompting.md

 ---
 ## Practice

-With Zero-shot prompting, you ??? to give additional data because the ai ??? trained on a large corpus of text.
+True or False:

-- do not have
+With Zero-shot prompting, you do not have to give additional data because the ai was trained on a large corpus of text.

-- was
+???

-- wasn't
+- True
-- have
+- False